 - The removal of topsoil or other organic surface material on land designated for agricultural use shall not be permitted unless approval has been granted by the Planning District Board or member municipal council.
 The Board or Council may consult with Manitoba Agriculture and/or Manitoba Sustainable Development prior to making a decision. - 2.
 Topsoil that is removed to gain access to aggregate or quarry minerals shall remain on the property, and be replaced upon remediation.
-On prime agricultural land, rehabilitation of the

-- site shall be required to restore soils to the same average soil quality for agriculture as the surrounding lands. - Removal of peat moss may be subject to provincial licensing and permits.
+On prime agricultural land, rehabilitation of the site shall be required to restore soils to the same average soil quality for agriculture as the surrounding lands. - 3.
+Removal of peat moss on crown land is subject to provincial licensing and permits.
 Manitoba Sustainable Development shall be consulted prior to the harvesting of any peat moss to ensure provincial requirements are met. - 4.
-This policy is not intended to restrict excavation for the purposes of drainage ditches, dykes, road construction, building sites or similar works.
+The policies in this section are not intended to restrict excavation for the purposes of drainage ditches, dykes, road construction, building sites or similar works.